As Deputy Principal my primary role is to ensure that the New Zealand curriculum is delivered to students at Orewa College

 Ko Anna Kenny taku ingoa.
 As the Associate Principal I have a wide range of responsibilities but predominantly I work with teams that support students’ achievement through school wide Student Well-Being and Support.
 It is a privilege to work with teams of people such as Deans, Guidance Counsellors, Student Support, Outside Agencies, along side parents, staff and students to create a strong well being environment for our students and their successes.
 I have a particular interest and passion for seeing students participate in performance through the Performing Arts Programme and I am the TIC in charge of Basketball.

-Mr Pierce has taught and been an educational leader in a wide range of schools, in New Zealand and in England, over a 30-year period prior to Aorere College.
-He has been in five different successful senior leadership teams.
+Mr Pierce has taught and been an educational leader in a wide range of schools, in New Zealand and in England, over a 30-year period.
+He has been in six different successful senior leadership teams.

 Student achievement and holistic outcomes improved in each of these situations.
 This diverse leadership experience has greatly developed his capacity as an educational leader to effect and sustain whole school improvements.
 Mr Pierce believes that principals are privileged to be the professional custodians of schools and it is essential that during their period of leadership that innovative and sustainable whole school practices are constantly being focused on, in order to drive improvements and learning outcomes for both students and staff.